The W-2 or Wage Income Form

 for the respective tax year and submit it by mail with your tax return.

 Did You Get Multiple W-2s?

-When you prepare and eFile your Taxes on eFile.com
+When you prepare and eFile your taxes on eFile.com

-you can add many different W-2s on the W-2 page; simply click Add W-2
+, you can add many different W-2s on the W-2 page; simply click Add W-2

 Contact the IRS about your missing W-2(s)

 If your employer does not respond and you have not received your W-2, contact the IRS

-B: Your employer’s name, address, phone number, and EIN - see your paystub
+B: Your employer’s name, address, phone number, and EIN - see your paystub or paycheck

 C: The dates you worked for the employer

 D: The estimated amount of wages you were paid and federal income tax withheld for the tax year.
 You could use your last paystub